Previous dayApril 14, 2026Next day

 4.2 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 35 km E of Denali National Park, Alaska on April 14, 2026, with origin time 21:11 UTC.
+April 14, 2026 brought a magnitude 2.3 earthquake 35 km E of Denali National Park, Alaska, logged at 21:11 UTC.
 It arrived roughly 2 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 4.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 63.519°, -151.009°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14